lowRISC/opentitan/hw/ip/i2c/doc/_index.md

    - By default the device should operate at the maximum frequency for that mode.
 However, If the system developer wishes to operate at slower than the mode-specific maximum, a larger than minimum period  could be allowed as an additional functional parameter when calculating the timing parameters.

-Based on the inputs, the timing paramaters may be chosen using the following algorithm:
+Based on the inputs, the timing parameters may be chosen using the following algorithm:
 1. The physical timing parameters t<sub>HD,STA</sub>, t<sub>SU,STA</sub>, t<sub>HD.DAT</sub>, t<sub>SU,DAT</sub>, t<sub>BUF</sub>, and t<sub>STO</sub>, t<sub>HIGH</sub>, and t<sub>LOW</sub> all have minimum allowed values which depend on the choice of speed mode (standard-mode, fast-mode or fast-mode plus).
 Using the speed mode input, look up the appropriate minimum value (in ns) for each parameter (i.e. t<sub>HD,STA,min</sub>, t<sub>SU,STA,min</sub>, etc)
 1. For each of these eight parameters, obtain an integer minimum by dividing the physical minimum parameter by the clock frequency and rounding up to the next highest integer: